AndrewEllis93/Print-Tuning-Guide/articles/misconceptions.md

 ---

-This is just a list of things that I often see floating around that are, in my opinion, misconceptions or misinformation.
+This is just a list of things that I often see floating around that are, in my opinion, misconceptions or bad advice.

 ## Two 0.4mm Perimeters = 0.8mm